kwdiggs/smartdel/README.md

 <h3>-d</h3>
 <p>
 The delete option allows the user to send files, or file patterns if wildcards are used, from the specified directory to the recycle bin.
 The file is moved with a new name of the form oldfilename_version.
-If no option is specified and a paramenter is immediately input, smartdel behaves as though -d has been specified.
+If no option is specified and a paramenter is immediately input, smartdel behaves as though -d has been specified. 'smartdel -d filename' is equivalent to 'smartdel filename'.
 </p>

 <h3>-f</h3>
 <p>
-The delete and forget option delete files of file patterns permanently.
-It is equivalent to calling 'rm filename'
+The delete and forget option delete files of file patterns permanently. 'smartdel -f filename' is equivalent to calling 'rm filename'
 </p>

 <h3>-r</h3>